 Executing a Six Sigma project involves more than technical knowledge.
-A Project Manager must be able to lead a team, remove obstacles, recognize emotional needs, deal with adversity, and other human elements.
+A Project Manager must be able to lead a team, remove obstacles, recognize emotional needs, deal with adversity, and understand other human elements.

 The tools shown below are used depending on the situation within your project.
 Like many tools in your Six Sigma toolbox, not all of them will be used and do not force the use of a tool if not necessary.